czotti/taskrunner/README.md

 # Taskrunner

-Use it on top of task spooler.
+Use redis on localhost to send and receive task.

+Far from perfect.